 For an example of high-quality content, check out HelpScout.com This company seriously rocks at content marketing.
 Below is an example of one of HelpScout’s graphics:

 Keep in mind that there are a ton of ways you can bring value to your audience.
 Instead of just writing another one of those “10 Ways to Save Money on [x]” type of posts, we encourage you to develop fresh, unique, high-value content that will still grab people’s attention.
 That said, here are three gold mines to consider.

 Have you ever noticed that when you’re searching something on Google the search-bar automatically fills out with the question you were going to pose?
 Take a look at this Google Instant Search:

 Forming content based on common questions is a great approach to content marketing.
 What are the FAQs in your niche?
 These could range from basic things like,

 “How much does [x] product cost?”

 “How do I compare two web developers when designing a new website?”

-To take this a step further, consider questions that everyone’s thinking but no one has the guts to ask aloud.
-For example, a high-priced private university likely skirts around questions related to price.
-Or they try to “overcome objections” and point the individual in a different direction, such as telling the value story of their brand.
-But what if they created an entire content campaign around,
+If you really want to master this approach, consider creating content around the questions that everyone’s wondering about but no one has the guts to ask.
+For example, a high-priced private university would typically skirt around questions about their tuition cost, but what if instead they created an entire content campaign around,

 “Why our university is so expensive.”